 CoreLogic Announces Acquisition of Prime Ecosystem, Expanding Contractor Solutions Globally

-Our acquisition by CoreLogic represents a significant convergence of cutting-edge technology and industry expertise.”BRISBANE, AUSTRALIA, January 7, 2025 /EINPresswire.com/ -- CoreLogic®, a global leader in property information, analytics, and data-enabled solutions, today announces its acquisition of Prime Ecosystem, a prominent technology firm specialising in construction, restoration, and maintenance management platforms in Australia.
+This strategic acquisition emphasises our commitment to delivering high-quality, innovative solutions that redefine industry standards.”LONDON, UNITED KINGDOM, January 7, 2025 /EINPresswire.com/ -- CoreLogic®, a global leader in property information, analytics, and data-enabled solutions, today announces its acquisition of Prime Ecosystem, a prominent technology firm specialising in construction, restoration, and maintenance management platforms in Australia.

 This strategic acquisition aims to extend Prime Ecosystem's proven contractor technology from Australia to other international markets, starting with the United Kingdom, and further support Prime’s rapid growth in its home markets.